tinyworldmap/tiny-world-map/README.md

 <kbd><img src="images/zoomed-mid.png" /></kbd>

 tinyworldmap is designed to be used with Leaflet.
-All zoom levels are supported, and the most complete version occupies only 277 kB when gzipped.
+All zoom levels are supported, and the most complete version is only 277 kB gzipped.

 It's rendered client-side and has been extensively profiled and tested on low-end phones dating back a decade, with no discernible lag.